UdrK/Evolutionary_Music/README.md

 For problem number three i don't have a solution at the moment, but i'm confident i'll find one as i develop the random generator.

+In order to **run** any python file in the project it's necessary to download JythonMusic from [here](https://jythonmusic.me/download/) unzip in the same folder, enter the jythonMusic folder and type "jython ../file_to_execute.py"